Gorges du Seyon

 Description

 The Gorges du Seyon is a Klus of the Jura.
 The Jura is formed by folds with the axis running southwest to northeast.
-As a result there are valley and mountains ridges running in the same direction.
+As a result there are valleys and mountains ridges running in the same direction.
 Rivers draining to the north or south have the problem to cross the mountain ridges or anticlinals.
-Some do this underground, as the area is karstified, others have cut deep gorges into the mountain ridges whch cross the ridge to the next parallel valley.
-This are the gorges called Klus.
+Some do this underground, as the area is karstified, others have cut deep gorges into the mountain ridges which cross the ridge to the next parallel valley.
+These are the gorges called Klus.

-The Seyon river emerges in a small karst spring near Villiers on 830 m asl.
+The Seyon river emerges in a small karst spring near Villiers at 830 m asl.
 Near Valangin the river crosses the southern ridge of the Jura in a gorge which ends in Neuchâtel.
 Numerous floods, which damaged the city Neuchâtel made a tunnel necessary which drains the river from here directly into the Neuchâtel lake.
+There is a park at the ruins of the Gor de Vauseyon mill, right in the middle of the city.
+At the lower end of the small park is the waterfall Gor de Vauseyon, after which the mill was named and right here the water goes underground to cross the city.
+The hike through the gorge starts here upstream, following the river on the eastern side, opposite the motorway for 4 km uphill gaining about 100 m.